cepthomas/SbotResiduum/README.md

 # Residuum

 Sublime Text plugin with all the little stuff that doesn't fit anywhere else.
+It will probably never be published to Package Control.

 Built for ST4 on Windows and Linux (lightly tested).